datalakehouse/docs/docs/tools/cli/service.rst

 ``avn service update``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Updates the settings for an DLH service.
+Updates the settings for an datalakehouse service.

 .. list-table::
   :header-rows: 1